djbyrne/RL_Zoo/README.md

 # RL Zoo (In Progress)
-Library with clean, simple and modular implementations of the main RL algorithms
+The goal of this repo is to provide simple and clean examples of the major Reinforcement Learning algorithms within a range of environments.

 ## Dependencies